Gull

-Gulls are typically medium to large in size, usually grey or white, often with black markings on the head or wings.
-They typically have harsh wailing or squawking calls; stout, longish bills; and webbed feet.
-Most gulls are ground-nesting carnivores which take live food or scavenge opportunistically, particularly the Larus species.
+Gulls are usually grey or white, often with black markings on the head or wings.
+They normally have harsh wailing or squawking calls, stout bills, and webbed feet.
+Most gulls are ground-nesting piscivores or carnivores which take live food or scavenge opportunistically, particularly the Larus species.
 Live food often includes crustaceans, molluscs, fish and small birds.
-Gulls have unhinging jaws which allow them to consume large prey.
-Gulls are typically coastal or inland species, rarely venturing far out to sea, except for the kittiwakes.
+Gulls have unhinging jaws that provide the flexibility to consume large prey.
+Gulls are typically coastal or inland species, rarely venturing far out to sea, except the kittiwakes and Sabine's gull.
 The large species take up to four years to attain full adult plumage, but two years is typical for small gulls.
-Large white-headed gulls are typically long-lived birds, with a maximum age of 49 years recorded for the herring gull.
+Large white-headed gulls are usually long-lived birds, with a maximum age of 49 years recorded for the European herring gull.

 Gulls nest in large, densely packed, noisy colonies.
 They lay two or three speckled eggs in nests composed of vegetation.
 The young are precocial, born with dark mottled down and mobile upon hatching.
 Gulls are resourceful, inquisitive, and intelligent, the larger species in particular, demonstrating complex methods of communication and a highly developed social structure.
-For example, many gull colonies display mobbing behavior, attacking and harassing predators and other intruders.
-Certain species have exhibited tool-use behavior, such as the herring gull, using pieces of bread as bait with which to catch goldfish, for example.
-Many species of gulls have learned to coexist successfully with humans and have thrived in human habitats.
+For example, many gull colonies display mobbing behaviour, attacking and harassing predators and other intruders.
+Certain species, such as the herring gull, have exhibited tool-use behaviour, for example using pieces of bread as bait with which to catch goldfish.
+Many species of gulls have learned to coexist successfully with humans and thrive in human habitats.
 Others rely on kleptoparasitism to get their food.
-Gulls have been observed preying on live whales, landing on the whale as it surfaces to peck out pieces of flesh.
+Gulls have been observed preying on live whales, landing on the whale as it surfaces and pecking out pieces of flesh.